kluopaja/ot-harjoitustyo/doc/testing.md

 ## Unit and integration testing
 ### Unit tests
 The unit tests were concentrated on the classes related to game logic.
+These include `src/game/game.py`, `src/game/shapes.py`, `src/game/physics.py`
+and `src/game/game_objects.py` (see the test coverage for only unit tests).
-Low level drawing code and game ui code was not tested with unit tests.
+Low level drawing
+code and game ui code was not tested with unit tests.

 ### System/Integration tests